-“The dinosaur” – as Termini is nicknamed after the sinuous white roof covering its main entrance – had a very different aspect until the Great Jubilee in 2000, when some important restoration works started to reshape its appearance.
+“The dinosaur” – as Termini is nicknamed after the sinuous white roof covering its main entrance – had a very different appearance until the Great Jubilee in 2000, when some important restoration works started to reshape it.

 The station has a quite monumental side along via Giolitti, a place I love: a real architectural gem called Cappa Mazzoniana (a kind of majestic, fireplace marble hood designed in the 1930s by architect Angiolo Mazzoni); after being used for a long time as a warehouse, the place was reopened to the public in 2008 with a restaurant which did not have enough success, thus closing shortly after.

 The area remained mostly abandoned until October 2016, when the company behind the success of Mercato Centrale of Florence planned to open a new Mercato Centrale in Rome.